Wheaton Precious Metals Corp. [WPM] stock Initiated by KeyBanc Capital Markets analyst, price target now $47

 Wheaton Precious Metals™ Corp. will release its 2021 third quarter results on Thursday, November 4, 2021, after market close.

-Wheaton Precious Metals Corp. represents 450.09 million in outstanding shares, while the company has a total market value of $17.73 billion with the latest information.
-WPM stock price has been found in the range of $38.70 to $40.31.
+Over the last 12 months, WPM stock dropped by -15.63%.
+The one-year Wheaton Precious Metals Corp. stock forecast points to a potential upside of 31.88.
+The average equity rating for WPM stock is currently 1.90, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 1.93M shares, WPM reached a trading volume of 2839138 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $18.74 billion, with 450.09 million shares outstanding and 436.74 million shares in the current float.
+Compared to the average trading volume of 1.91M shares, WPM stock reached a trading volume of 1742079 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for WPM shares is $60.45 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on WPM stock is a recommendation set at 1.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.